MizaGBF/GBFLT/readme.md

 * New to Github?
 Click the Green `Code` button at the top of this page, then "Download ZIP" to download this repository.

 ### Usage
 * Simply double-click on `tracker.pyw`, assuming Python is installed correctly.
-If nothing happens, see the `Issues?` section below.
+If nothing happens, see the `Issues` section below.
 * Left Click on a button to increase the counter.
 * Right Click on a button to decrease the counter.
 * The reset button will reset the current tab.